MStarmans91/WORC/README.md

 ### XNAT
 We use the XNATpy package to connect the toolbox to the XNAT online database platforms.
-You will only need this when you want to download or upload data from or to XNAT.
-We advise you to specify your account settings in a .netrc file when using this feature,  such that you do not need to input them on every request:
+You will only need this when you use the example dataset we provided, or if you want to download or upload data from or to XNAT.
+We advise you to specify your account settings in a .netrc file when using this feature for your own datasets, such that you do not need to input them on every request.